Welcome to today's edition of the Rush 24-7 podcast.

 It's out of control.

-When you look at the the deficits that he's running now, his deficit this year is four times larger than the worst that Bush ever produced.
+When you look at the deficits that he's running now, his deficit this year is four times larger than the worst that Bush ever produced.

-That's the difference, and surely you see that, Kevin.
+And surely you see that, Kevin.

-Well, here's the question that I've got to do.
+Well, here's the question that I'm asking.

 I guess you don't see it.